vectordotdev/vrl/CONTRIBUTING.md

 6. Run `./scripts/checks.sh` to run tests and other checks.
 These checks are also run by the CI.
 7. [Submit the branch as a pull request][urls.submit_pr] to the repo.
 A team member should comment and/or review your pull request.
-   8Add a changelog fragment (requires the PR number) to describe your changes which will be included in the release changelog.
+8. Add a changelog fragment (requires the PR number) to describe your changes which will be included in the release changelog.
 See the [README.md](changelog.d/README.md) for details.
-8. It is normal to have multiple review iterations on a PR.
+9. It is normal to have multiple review iterations on a PR.
 To enable incremental reviews, please try to avoid force pushing if possible.
    - When a rebase is needed, try `git merge origin main` followed by `git push`.

 [urls.existing_issues]: https://github.com/vectordotdev/vrl/issues